 The longest hitters, from the big guns on the PGA Tour to the gorillas on the long drive circuit, apply a lot of force on the ground with their front leg during the downswing.
 They do that to increase rotational speed.
 I will explain how in a second.

 The guys who hit it long all do it.
-In some, it is more visually striking because their front foot actually leaves the floor because the push is so powerful.
+It is more visually striking because their front foot leaves the floor.
+After all, the push is so powerful.

-While Rory doesn’t jump like Bubba and Wolff, look at the action of his left leg; we can clearly see the powerful leg extension.
+While Rory doesn’t jump like Bubba and Wolff, look at his left leg; we can see the powerful leg extension.
 And while he doesn’t jump, his left heel leaves the ground when he extends.

 Here, Jaimie Sadlowski does a smaller jump back, but it’s still noticeable.